Brian Smith (rugby, born 1966)

-Brian Anthony Smith (born 9 September 1966) is an Australian rugby union coach and former rugby union and rugby league footballer who played in the 1980s and 1990s.
+Brian Anthony Smith (9 September 1966 – 12 August 2026) was an Australian rugby union coach, player and rugby league footballer who played in the 1980s and 1990s.
 He played for both Australia and Ireland in rugby union.

 Early life

-Smith was born in St George, Queensland.
+Smith was born in St George, Queensland on 9 September 1966.
 He completed secondary school at Brisbane State High School before being selected to play rugby union for Queensland.

 In 1983, Smith represented Australian Schools when they defeated New Zealand Schools 12–9 in Sydney, Australia.

 Career

 Smith won six caps for Australia in 1987.
-He played in two Varsity matches for Oxford University as well as captaining them.
+He played in two Varsity matches for Oxford University RFC as well as captaining them.
 He played for Wests Bulldogs.
 He also played nine times for Ireland between 1989 and 1991 as a fly-half.
 For the 1990/91 season he played club rugby for Leicester Tigers in England.